-Kent Johnson, a consumer credit counselor for more than 20 years and co-director of Consumer Credit of Minnesota, has worked with hundreds of people needing assistance to get out of debt, cope with a limited budget, and regain control of their finances.
+Kent Johnson, a consumer credit counselor for more than 25 years and co-director of Financial Education of Minnesota, has worked with thousands of people needing assistance to get out of debt, cope with a limited budget, and regain control of their finances.

-Using the The Pay, Save, Spend Rule, Johnson breaks it all down into three achievable parts: Pay what you owe; Save what you need and want; then Spend the rest on items over which you have more control.
+Using The Pay, Save, Spend Rule, Johnson breaks it all down into three achievable parts: Pay what you owe; Save what you need and want; then Spend the rest on items over which you have more control.